zj5559/DATr/README.md

 ![DATR figure](results.png)

 ## Installation
-The environment installation and training configurations (like project path, pretrained models) are similar to the baseline tracker, e.g., OSTrack, please refer to [OSTrack](https://github.com/botaoye/OSTrack).
+The environment installation and training configurations (like project path, pretrained models) are similar to the baseline trackers, e.g., OSTrack, please refer to [OSTrack](https://github.com/botaoye/OSTrack).

 ## Training and Testing
-Examples of the training and test commands are listed in the script: eval.sh
+Please see eval.sh to find the commands for training and testing.

+## Models and Results

+## Acknowledgments
+Our work is based on three different Transformer trackers, i.e., [OSTrack](https://github.com/botaoye/OSTrack), [MixFormer](https://github.com/MCG-NJU/MixFormer), and [STARK](https://github.com/MasterBin-IIAU/Stark-1).
+Thanks for these concise and effective SOT frameworks.